-Full-time faculty members whose annual appointments are for more than an academic year accrue up to 7.4 hours of vacation per pay period.
-Unused vacation time shall not be accumulated beyond 36 days or 288 hours.
-Faculty members on academic-year appointment do not accrue vacation, but have the normal days off associated with the academic calendar.
+Full-time twelve (12) month faculty members accrue up to seven and four tenths (7.4) hours of vacation per pay period.
+Unused vacation time shall not be accumulated beyond thirty-six (36) days or two-hundred-eighty-eight (288) hours.
+Faculty members on Academic-Year appointment do not accrue vacation, but have the normal days off associated with the academic calendar.